 Something about anise makes dogs go crazy.
-Every dog reacts differently, but some dogs get hyper and giddy after they eat anise.
-Others get calm and mellow and lie around the house for a while.
+Every dog reacts differently though.
+Some dogs get hyper and giddy after they eat anise, others get calm and mellow and lie around the house for a while.
 Whatever the case, anise is a safe, natural ingredient that you can give your dog to improve their mood.
-You don’t want to give your dog anise every day, but it’s a fun once-in-a-while treat that gives your dog the sensation of being “high.”
+I wouldn’t advise you to give your dog anise every day, but it’s a fun once-in-a-while treat that gives your dog the sensation of being “high.”
 Buy anise at your local spice store if you don’t already have it in your kitchen.

-Anise is a natural ingredient, but like anything else, you’ll need to show precautions before you give it to your dog.
+Anise is a natural ingredient, but like anything else, you’ll need to practice precautions before you give it to your dog.
 Here’s everything you need to know about anise (also known as “dognip.”)